wikimedia/operations-debs-trafficserver/doc/admin-guide/logging/formatting.en.rst

 ********************

 This section covers the creation of logging formats.
-All but a few logging output related settings in |TS| are performed in :file:`logging.config` and consulting the documentation for that file is recommended in addition to this section.
+All but a few logging output related settings in |TS| are performed in :file:`logging.yaml` and consulting the documentation for that file is recommended in addition to this section.
 Any configurations or settings performed outside that file will be clearly noted.